puzzle/ansible-training/content/en/docs/12/05/_index.en.md

 Let's try to run sanity tests against our collection.
 List the available sanity tests again and choose to run the sanity tests.

-In the test output you will some issues regarding the sample plugins, feel free to either remove these plugins or ignore them.
+In the test output you will encounter some issues regarding the sample plugins, feel free to either remove these plugins or ignore them.

 Does the `schroedingers_cat` plugin pass the sanity tests?